Sharpen your mind.

 Secular Spirituality: The Nature and Nurture of Your Mind and Soul

 We are beings of body and mind, matter and spirit.
-To live a spiritually rich and wonderful life, we must attend to our physical and psychological needs.
-Information regarding the care of our bodies abounds, but information about how to care for our minds and souls is scant at best—and often harmfully wrong.
+To live a fully integrated, wonderful life, we must attend to our physical and psychological needs.
+But whereas information regarding the care of our bodies abounds, information about how to care for our minds and souls is harder to come by—and often harmfully wrong.

-Religious approaches to spirituality call for faith in a higher power and letting that higher power somehow guide us in life.
-Many secular views reject key aspects of human life on which spirituality depends—such as consciousness, free will, or the self.
+Religion, for instance, calls for faith in a higher power and for letting that higher power somehow guide us in life.
+But faith is not a means of knowledge, and there’s no evidence for such a higher power.
+Secular philosophies often are equally problematic—rejecting key features on which spirituality depends, such as consciousness, free will, or the self.

 In this presentation, Craig Biddle will survey traditional views of spirituality, highlight ways in which they are problematic or detrimental, and offer a secular approach to this crucial aspect of human flourishing.

-Come gain a deeper understanding of the nature of the mind and soul, how to care for them, and how to live a spiritually rich and meaningful life.
+Come gain a deeper understanding of the nature of your mind and soul, how to care for them, and how to live a spiritually rich and meaningful life.